mdalmaruf/mdalmaruf.github.io/_pages/cv.md

 * Awarded the Queen Elizabeth II Diamond Jubilee Scholarship (QES) 2017
 * Received Dean Graduate Scholarship at Ontario Tech University 2017
 * Received OIC Scholarship for Undergraduate Study at IUT in 2009
+* Recipient of the Rajshahi Education Board HSC Scholarship (General 1st) in 2009
+* Recipient of the Rajshahi Education Board SSC Scholarship in 2007
+* Recipient of Government Scholarship (Talent Pool) at class Eight in 2005

 ## Extra-Curricular Activities
 * Attended FEAS Research Day at Ontario Tech University and Presented RTEMSOFT Lab Research, 2023